zswanson/boston-food-truck-lambda/README.md

     * Seaport District
     * Blossom Street at Emerson Place
     * Hurley Building
+    * there's a few others; I need to check their syntax

 Depends on: requests, pytest (testing only)

 Usage:

 Add the function package to AWS Lambda and set a CloudWatch schedule trigger.
 Provide the environment variables noted above.
 No IAM privileges are required.
+There are several different ways to setup the Slack side of this, so that's up to you.
+I suggest having it send to a private channel first to test it out.